dgslaughter/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# Here is a list of my favorite things:
+- Long walks in the mountains
+- Happy dances
+- Open Source
+- Learning GIT and GITHUB